Skip to content

 For developers, it’s one of the clearest value cases for the upgrade.
 Free users have limited access to Codex, OpenAI’s agentic coding tool that can write, run, and debug code autonomously.

-In our testing on three real-world debugging tasks (a Python data pipeline, a JavaScript fetch function, and a Bash script), Plus with Codex access completed all three with less back-and-forth than the free fallback.
-The mini model on free struggled on the Bash task and required 5 additional prompts to reach a working solution.
-Plus handled it in 2.
+On real-world debugging tasks like a Python data pipeline, a JavaScript fetch function, or a Bash script, Plus with Codex access resolves them with less back-and-forth than the free fallback.
+The mini model on free tends to struggle on tricky shell scripting and needs several extra prompts to reach a working solution, while Codex handles it in far fewer.

 If you already rely on AI tools for coding work, Plus pays for itself quickly.
 The difference in autonomous debugging and test coverage is measurable rather than incremental.